(Winter 1944-5)

 superhero

-Justice Society of America [Hawkman [Carter Hall]; Dr. Mid-Nite; Spectre [Jim Corrigan]; Atom [Al Pratt]; Starman [Ted Knight]; Johnny Thunder]
+Justice Society of America [Hawkman [Carter Hall]; Dr. Mid-Nite [Dr. Charles McNider]; The Spectre [Jim Corrigan]; The Atom [Al Pratt]; Starman [Ted Knight]; Johnny Thunder]]; Rex Morgan (Editor of the Courier); Miss Ketch (Courier's Secretary); The Psycho-Pirate [Charley Halstead] (villain, linotyper for the Courier, introduction)

-At their regular meeting, Chairman Hawkman brings to the member's attention the challenge issued by the newspaper, the Courier.
-It seems an individual called the Psycho-Pirate has been committing crimes based on emotions, and the Courier has been speaking out against him.
-The JSA visits the paper's editor, Mr. Morgan to inform him that they will help.
-Morgan shows a letter of challenge to them from the Psycho-Pirate just as Morgan's Secretary brings in telegrams addressed to the JSA members individually, challenging them to stop him.
-Morgan is relived to hear this as the only person before that gave encouragement and support in the fight was one of his his linotypers, Charley Halstead.
+The Courier issues a challenge to the JSA re an individual called the Psycho-Pirate, who has been committing crimes based on emotions, whom the paper has spoken out against.
+The JSA visits Editor Morgan to inform him that they will help.
+Morgan shows a letter of challenge to them from the Psycho-Pirate just as Morgan's Secretary brings in telegrams addressed to the JSA members individually, challenging them to stop his crimes of emotions.
+Morgan is relived as the only person before that to give encouragement and support in the fight was one of his his linotypers, Charley Halstead.

-The Plunder of the Psycho-Pirate [chapter 1] (Table of Contents)
+[The Plunder of the Psycho-Pirate, Chapter 1] (Table of Contents: 4)

-Justice Society of America / comic story / 5 pages (report information)
+The Justice Society of America; Hawkman / comic story / 5 pages (report information)

 Gardner Fox